 As a condition of participating in the international student program, F-1 visa holders on the BC’s I-20 are required to join the BC-Foundation arranged medical insurance plan every quarter including approved vacation and first time Reduced Course Load (RCL) term.
 Please go to http://fiig-insurance.com/ to learn about the eligibility and coverage information.
-The plan does not cover dental and vision.
-There is a pre-existing condition limitation which includes a 3-month waiting period with a 6-month look-back period.
+The plan does not cover dental and vision or cover benefits for pre-existing conditions during the first six months of coverage.
 Some students are not eligible to enroll in this plan.
 They include:

 1) U.S. citizens;

 2) Permanent Residents (i.e., green card holders);

 3) Unauthorized part-time (below 12 credits) students;

 4) Students who will take a second (and beyond) medical RCL per insurance plan year.

 Mandatory medical insurance is a requirement imposed by the BC Foundation in the International Shared Funding Agreement.
 F-1 students who become ineligible for the BC-Foundation arranged plan should secure other coverage and submit proof of coverage to OIE immediately.
 Exemptions from the mandatory enrollment are:

 1) Students who are covered by their family member through their US employer-based medical insurance plan;

 2) Students whose finances and insurance are covered by a third-party sponsorship (e.g., SACM);

 3) IBP students referred by the BC’s authorized IBP referral agency while students remain in the IBP program only;